Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: On Conjecture 1.5

-It may be possible to prove the former claim by applying the $2$-descent as in \cite[Section~11]{PSS_TOX7APSTX2Y3Z7} together with Chabauty's method.
+It may be possible to prove that $X_{A[\fp]}^{\pm}(7)(\QQ) = \{ (-2 : 1 : 2) \}$ by applying the $2$-descent as in \cite[Section~11]{PSS_TOX7APSTX2Y3Z7} together with Chabauty's method.
 On the other hand we do not know of an approach to prove the non-existence of rational points on $X_{A[\fp]}^{\mp}(7)$ since there is no local obstruction (as is readily checked in \textsc{Magma}).